Majority of children...

 Cohen JFW, Roberts SB, Anzman-Frasca S, Gamache MMG, Lynskey VM, Matthews E, Mueller MP, Sharma S, Economos CD.
 A pilot and feasibility study to assess children’s consumption in quick-service restaurants using plate waste methodology.
 BMC Public Health.
 2017; 17(1):259.

 Lynskey VM, Anzman-Frasca S, Harelick L, Korn A, Sharma S, Simms S, Economos CD.
-Low parental awareness about calorie recommendations for children’s restaurant meals: Findings from a national survey in the United States of America.
+Low parental awareness about energy (calorie) recommendations for children’s restaurant meals: findings from a national survey in the USA.
 Public Health Nutr.
 2017.
 Published online: Apr 28, 2017.

 Anzman-Frasca S, Djang HC, Halmo MM, Dolan PR, Economos CD.
 Estimating impacts of a Breakfast in the Classroom program on school outcomes.
 JAMA Pediatrics.
 2015; 169 (1): 71-77.

 Blondin S, Carmichael Djang H, Metayer N, Anzman-Frasca S, Christina Economos CD.
 “It’s just so much waste.”
 A qualitative investigation of food waste in a universal free School Breakfast Program.
 Public Health Nutrition.
 2014.

 Blondin SA, Anzman-Frasca S, Djang HC, Economos CD.
 Breakfast consumption and adiposity among children and adolescents: an updated review of the literature.
 Pediatr Obes.
 2016; 11(5): 333-348.